2019 Streaming Trends

 We recently posted a case study about one of our customers, a mobile app called Flits.
 The live-streaming music app allows users to merge their video streams of concerts with audio streams coming from the venue’s mixing board.
 That way, anyone viewing the stream gets an authentic and intimate visual experience — with sound quality that rivals the in-person acoustics.
 The app allows both musicians and viewers to play an active role in music broadcasting.

 In addition to user-generated content, subscription services like Spotify and customized radio services like Pandora generate much of this revenue.
 We predict that video streaming’s role in the music industry will continue to climb as today’s consumers demand immersive audio-visual experiences.
 Read our blog article, Streaming in the Music Industry, for more information on this subject.

-IoT video streaming proliferates the market.
+IoT video streaming dominates the market.
 Healthcare professionals rely on low-latency video streams for endoscopic surgical procedures, whereas those in law enforcement use body cams to capture low-light videos in HD.
 Recently, though, IoT streaming has moved beyond these niche applications and into the consumer world.

 If streaming hasn’t already found its way into your home, it likely will in 2019.
 The number of devices connected to the internet will be more than three times the global population by 2022.*